jeffpatton1971/armtemplates/welcome.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 11/19 : Updated all templates with new environments to match schema
 - 11/19 : Updated serverFarms template with values for the object, and casing on name
 - 11/19 : Updated NSG template with network object like loadbalancers
 - 11/19 : Added working hostingEnviroment template and parameter file